Dj5822/E7gearScoreCalculator/README.md

 ## How to run the script

 1) Make sure the latest version of Python and Poetry is installed.
+You also need to install Tesseract in the following directory: 'C:\Program Files\Tesseract-OCR\tesseract'.
+Obviously, you can tell from the path that this is meant to only run on Windows.

 2) Execute the following command: `poetry run project`